outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use linked lists which allocate memory as needed for frequent insertions/deletions, as linked lists avoid the overhead of resizing like arrays, each item in a linked list can be stored in a different location, although lookup times are slower in linked lists bc items are accessed sequentially, linked lists are faster at adding elements at the start of the linked list
 	- use numpy arrays instead of lists for large data bc numpy arrays use less memory and are faster
 	- use dicts to efficiently store and lookup data, and tuples to group values together
+	- use tuples to consume less memory and access/create faster than lists
 	- use lazy loading of data to only load data when needed, using generators, __getattr__, or functools.lru_cache
 	- use hdfs or parquet formats to save data on disk and load only the parts that are needed
 	- use scipy and numpy (implemented in c) for numerical operations which is much faster than lists for large-scale numerical operations